 Saint Louis University (SLU) promotes community-building activities for its faculty, staff, students, and visitors, and recognizes that tailgating has the potential to enhance the event experience within a safe, responsible, and controlled environment.

-Any violation of these terms may result in loss of Tailgating privileges, criminal prosecution and/or disciplinary action through the Office of Student Responsibility and Community Standards if the violator is a SLU student.
+Any violation of these terms may result in loss of tailgating privileges, criminal prosecution and/or disciplinary action through the Office of Student Responsibility and Community Standards if the violator is a SLU student.

-Tailgating is allowed prior to scheduled event.
+Tailgating is allowed prior to a scheduled event.
 Individuals wishing to tailgate prior to a scheduled event are subject to the following guidelines:

 - Individuals are responsible for compliance with all federal, state, local and University laws, regulations and policies.